usamaejaz9741/age-website/docs/architecture.md

 ## System Overview

-The AGE website is a modern React application that provides AI-powered business assessments and growth consulting services.
+The Alvi Global Enterprises website is a modern React application that provides AI-powered business assessments and growth consulting services.
 The architecture follows a component-based, service-oriented design with clear separation of concerns.

 ## High-Level Architecture